Learning Collision-free and Torque-limited Robot Trajectories based on Alternative Safe Behaviors: Approach

-In order to comply with kinematic joint constraints, we use the code provided by \cite{kiemel2020learning} to compute for each joint the minimum and maximum acceleration $a_{t+1_{min}}$ and $a_{t+1_{max}}$ allowed at the beginning of the following time interval $t\!+\!1$.
-Since all intermediate acceleration values lead to feasible trajectories, the acceleration setpoint at the beginning of the next time interval $a_{t+1}$ can be computed by linearly mapping the network prediction $m \in [{-1}, 1]$ onto the range specified by $a_{t+1_{min}}$ and $a_{t+1_{max}}$:
+At each decision step $t$, a safe motion with a duration of $\Delta t_N$ has to be generated.
+As described in Algorithm \ref{algo:safe_acc}, this is done by selecting a safe value for $a_{t+1}$, the desired joint acceleration at time step $t+1$.
+Controlling a robot in joint space offers the advantage that neither singularities nor kinematic redundancies require special consideration.
+To generate a continuous trajectory between the discrete decision steps, a linear interpolation between the joint accelerations $a_{t}$ and $a_{t+1}$ is performed.
+The corresponding joint velocities and joint positions can then be calculated by integration.

-$a_{t+1_{min}}$ and $a_{t+1_{max}}$ depend on the current kinematic state ($p_t$, $v_t$, $a_t$) and the specified kinematic limits (\ref{eq:constraint_p}) - (\ref{eq:constraint_j}).
-To generate a continuous trajectory between the discrete decision steps, acceleration setpoints are linearly interpolated between $a_{t}$ and $a_{t+1}$.
-The corresponding velocity and position setpoints can then be calculated by integration.
+As a first step towards finding a suitable value for $a_{t+1}$, a kinematically safe acceleration $a_{t+1_N}$ is computed based on the selected action $\underline{a}_t$.
+In the case of kinematic joint constraints, each joint can be considered independently.
+The action $\underline{a}_t$ consists of a scalar $\in [{-1}, 1]$ per joint.
+We use the method described in \cite{kiemel2020learning} to compute for each joint the minimum and maximum acceleration $a_{t+1_{min}}$ and $a_{t+1_{max}}$ complying with the kinematic constraints (\ref{eq:constraint_p}) - (\ref{eq:constraint_j}).
+All accelerations between $a_{t+1_{min}}$ and $a_{t+1_{max}}$ lead to kinematically feasible trajectories.
+As visualized in Fig. \ref{fig:action_space}, $a_{{t+1}_{N}}$ is computed by linearly mapping the action $\underline{a}_t$ onto the range specified by $a_{t+1_{min}}$ and $a_{t+1_{max}}$: